Dictation App for Windows That Types Where the Cursor Is

 You stay in the tool where the work is happening.

-For Windows work that cannot wait for paste-after
+For Windows work that cannot pause for a transcript app

 Windows already has basic voice typing